Zominthos: Archaeology

 unearthed artefacts made from processed rock crystal.

 The building belongs to the Neopalatial period and was abandoned after a big earthquake around 1600 BC.
 Archaeological research was conducted under the directions of Prof. Yannis Sakellarakis with the brief collaboration (2005-2007) of the University of Heidelberg (Prof Diamantis Panagiotopoulos).
 After the death of Yannis Sakellarakis in 2010 the excavation continues under the direction of Dr. Efi Sapouna-Sakellaraki.

+In 2025, the site was designated as a World Heritage Site by UNESCO.